 In recent years, there has been a growing interest in renewable energy sources, such as solar, wind, and hydropower.
 These sources are considered cleaner and more sustainable than fossil fuels, and their costs have been declining rapidly.
 In 2020, renewable energy accounted for around 11% of the world’s primary energy consumption, according to the International Renewable Energy Agency.

 While renewable energy has made significant progress, it still faces challenges such as intermittency, storage, and grid integration.
-Moreover, the transition to renewable energy requires significant investments in infrastructure and
+Moreover, the transition to renewable energy requires significant investments in infrastructure and technology, which may not be feasible for all countries.

 Overall, the current energy landscape is characterised by a mix of fossil fuels and renewable energy sources.
 The future of energy will depend on how countries balance their energy needs with their environmental and economic goals.